 idea that the servants' bedrooms were at the very top of the house.
 (This is because the production team would only erect the

 sets they needed for a particular episode and there was little thought given to how the lesser-used ones fitted together.)

 Waiting to shoot an exterior shot of the house.

 Producer John Hawkesworth (left) and script editor Alfred Shaughnessy (middle) oversee location work in Eaton

 The Bellamys' Rolls Royce outside (1)65 Eaton Place.
 Note the box of props occupying the passenger seat.

-A Victorian picture postcard of Eaton Place.
-It is undated but is presumably from the mid to late 1800s sometime.
+A picture postcard of Eaton Place.
+It is undated but is likely from around the turn of the century.